 Application Programming Interface.
 A set of defined methods of communication among various components.
 Devo uses APIs to help users easily analyze and get their data.
 See API reference to learn more.

-Collectors are pieces of software provided by Devo which allow users to send data from some specific products to Devo in a really easy way.
+Collectors are pieces of software provided by Devo that allow users to easily send data from some specific products to Devo.
 You only need to install the collector in your machine, configure it and start sending data.

 Dashboards are visual representations of the results of your search queries through widgets updated in real-time.
 There is a great variety of widgets available to represent the data in different ways.